Dark Gathering

 Dark Gathering (ダークギャザリング, Dāku Gyazaringu) is a Japanese manga series written and illustrated by Kenichi Kondo.
 It has been serialized in Shueisha's shōnen manga magazine Jump Square since March 2019.
 An anime television series adaptation by OLM aired from July to December 2023.
-A second season has been announced.
+A second season is set to premiere in 2027.

-By October 2025, Dark Gathering had over 2.5 million copies in circulation, including physical and digital copies.
+By September 2026, Dark Gathering had over 3 million copies in circulation.

 Plot

 Following a terrifying spiritual encounter, Keitaro Gentoga became a shut-in.
 With the help of his childhood friend Eiko Hozuki, he decides to rejoin society by attending college and working as a private tutor.
 His first student is Yayoi Hozuki, Eiko's cousin, an intelligent elementary schooler who is obsessed with the occult.
 She is hunting down and capturing dangerous ghosts in order to find the perpetrator who abducted her mother.